Coppegrave History, Family Crest & Coats of Arms

-Anglo-Saxon England.
-They were first found in the village of Copgrove in Yorkshire.
+The ancestors of the bearers of the Coppegrave family name are thought have lived in ancient Anglo-Saxon England.
+They were first found in the parish of Copgrove in Yorkshire.
 The name literally means the little wood at the top of the hill.

 Early Origins of the Coppegrave family